sesh/fitlek/README.md

 `fitlek` adds a randomised Fartlek workout to Garmin Connect for you.

-It's call `FITlek` because the original intention was to create a `.fit` file that you could upload anywhere – that's still going to be an end goal.
+It's called `FITlek` because the original intention was to create a `.fit` file that you could upload anywhere – that's still going to be an end goal.

 ### Usage